mosip/id-repository/docs/design/handle_support.md

 * Changes in `update_identity` API:
 	1. Identify if any handle is selected in the input.
 	2. Check if the selected handles are configured as a HANDLE in `identity_schema`(JSON schema validation).
-	3. If no handles are selected, proceed with step 9.
+	3. If no handles are selected, proceed with step 10.
-	4. If selected, remove the existing selected handles from `mosip_idrepo.handle` table.
-	5. Revoke the credentials issued for existing selected handles from IDA through websub event.
-	6. Get the salt for the input handles and generate the selected handles salted hash.
+	4. If selected, get the salt for the input handles and generate the selected handles salted hash.
-    7. Check if an entry exists with the same handle hash in the `mosip_idrepo.handle` table.
+	5. Check if any entry exists with the same handle_hash in the `mosip_idrepo.handle` table.
+	6. If not exists, revoke the credentials issued for existing selected handles from IDA through websub event and remove the existing selected handles from `mosip_idrepo.handle` table.
+	7. If exists, check whether the uin_hash is same or not.
-    8. Fails the `update_identity` request if an entry exists.
+	8. Fails the `update_identity` request with error `HANDLE_RECORD_EXISTS` if not same.
+	9. If same, remove that specific handle data from the input.
-	9. Otherwise, update an identity with UIN and Create an entry in the `mosip_idrepo.handle` table for each selected handle.
+	10. Update an identity with UIN and Create an entry in the `mosip_idrepo.handle` table for each selected handle.
-    10. Issue credentials with the UIN.
+    11. Issue credentials with the UIN.
 As part of handle support, we have made this issuance configurable.
-    11. Issue credentials with the handle for each selected handle.
+    12. Issue credentials with the handle for each selected handle.

 ### How is the credential request ID created for handles?